muratk5n/thirdwave/en/index.md

 ---

----

 <img width='340' src='https://pbs.twimg.com/media/FxeLcmfX0AIZyWq?format=jpg&name=small'/>

 ---

-ABC: "The story of Elizabeth Holmes is supposed to be a cautionary tale.
+ABC AU: "The story of Elizabeth Holmes is supposed to be a cautionary tale.
 A culture of faking it until you make it is endemic in Silicon Valley.
 And today the tech bosses in the US will have a clear message from authorities: 'push the boundaries and you may end up behind